IRS Direct File: Under the second Trump administration

 During the Senate confirmation hearing, Treasury Secretary Scott Bessent stated he supported Direct File during the 2025 filing season but did not commit to the long-term future of the program.
 During the hearing, he stated "I will commit that for this tax season...Direct File will be operative."

 In February 2025, Senator Ron Wyden announced that the Department of Government Efficiency (DOGE) was at the IRS; an email was sent to the agency beforehand, asking officers to identify all "non-essential" contracts for termination.
 Later that month, Elon Musk tweeted "deleted" in reference to a tweet about the Direct File program.
 IRS saw an immediate drop in usage after the tweet.
 At the same time, DOGE leaders have discussed creating a similar mobile app that allows people to file their taxes.
 Wired reported that plans to end direct file followed a meeting between a DOGE member and Free File Inc. (formerly the Free File Alliance).

 The 2025 budget reconciliation bill led by Trump and Congressional Republicans mandates the elimination of Direct File.
 Separately, both of the technical teams that helped develop Direct File with IRS have been eliminated or greatly reduced in capacity by DOGE efforts.

 Senator Elizabeth Warren, a supporter of Direct File, stated that the system "gives Americans an easy-to-use, free way to file their taxes — and everybody who uses Direct File loves it.
 Donald Trump sabotaged the program to give a massive handout to giant tax prep companies instead."
 A tax expert commented, "ending Direct File is another gift from this administration to large corporations, this time to the multibillion-dollar tax prep industry that profits from you filing your taxes."

-In May, 2025, IRS staff released most of the codebase on Direct File's Github hoping it would allow organizations, states, administrations, and international community build and contribute to the IRS work.
+In May, 2025, IRS staff released most of the codebase on Github hoping it would allow organizations, states, administrations, and international community build and contribute to the IRS work.
 Open sourcing the code "is just good government" stated Merici Vinton, one of the leaders of the work.

 The One Big Beautiful Bill Act directs the IRS to launch a task force to find a replacement to Direct File using public-private partnerships and provides $15 million to the Treasury Department to research alternatives.
 Only 3% of eligible taxpayers have used Free File, the existing public-private partnership program.
 The final version of the Act did not include a provision requiring IRS to eliminate Direct File.
-In July 2025, The IRS Commissioner Bill Long stated the program is gone and "I don't care about Direct File.
+In July 2025, IRS Commissioner Bill Long stated the program is gone and "I don't care about Direct File.
 I care about direct audit."

+The Trump administration's cancellation of Direct File is expected to result in higher prices and revenue for financial software company Intuit and tax preparation services company H&R Block, which spent millions lobbying for the end of the program and no longer have to compete with the free tax filing option.